Why It Works

 For the Pecan Bourbon-Caramel:

 Meanwhile, for the Apple Filling: Peel apples partially in a spiral pattern, starting at the stem and proceeding towards the bottom, removing about half the skin while leaving a stripe of skin on each apple.
 Core apples and cut into 1/4-inch slices.
-Toss apple slices with lemon juice in a large mixing bowl.
+In a large mixing bowl, toss together apple slices, lemon juice, cornstarch, brown sugar, granulated sugar, cinnamon, ginger, salt, allspice, and nutmeg until well combined.
+Let stand at room temperature, stirring occasionally, for 30 minutes (liquids will be released during this time, preventing a wet pie filling later).

-Add butter-flour mixture, brown sugar, granulated sugar, cinnamon, ginger, salt, allspice, and nutmeg to apples and stir to combine.
-Scrape apple mixture into a large, wide-bottomed pot and heat over medium heat, stirring occasionally, until apples are soft but not falling apart, about 20 minutes.
-Allow apples to cool slightly, then scrape into pre-baked pie crust.
+Melt butter in a large, wide-bottomed pot and heat over medium heat; add apple mixture and any juices in the bottom of the bowl.
+Cook, stirring often, until apples are soft but not falling apart, about 20 minutes.
+Allow apples to cool for 30 minutes, then scrape into pre-baked pie crust.

 |Nutrition Facts (per serving)|